Mzzay/Mzzay/README.md

 ### Hi, nice to meet you 👋

-__I'm a french high schooler, passionate by web and mobile development.__
+__I'm a french student at Epita passionate by web and mobile development.__